The Best Beaches in Uluwatu (Ranked From Awesome to Unforgettable)

 3. Suluban Beach (Blue Point Beach) | Caves, cliffs and world-class waves

-Suluban Beach, also known as Blue Point Beach, is pure character.
-Access involves weaving past shops, descending stairs and passing through caves carved into the rock.
+Suluban Beach, also known as Blue Point Beach, is full of character.
+Getting there means weaving past cliffside shops, heading down a maze of stairs, and passing through caves carved straight into the rock.
+That said, most surfers wouldn’t call it Suluban at all.
+They’ll simply tell you they’re going to surf Uluwatu.

 You'll then find yourself staring straight out at arguably Indonesia's most famous wave, Uluwatu.